 The Council has statutory responsibility for policy on post-qualification professional practice and must ensure that appropriate procedures and criteria are developed.

-The Limerick Education Centre (LEC) administers the details of primary teachers who are in positions to complete their post-qualification professional practice on behalf of the Inspectorate of Department of Education & Skills.
+The Limerick Education Centre (LEC) administers the details of primary teachers who are in positions to complete their post-qualification professional practice through the Traditional method (Probation) on behalf of the Inspectorate of Department of Education & Skills.
+The Teaching Council administers all aspects of the Droichead process.

-The Teaching Council document pertaining to the post-qualification professional practice procedures and criteria for 2016/17 is available here.
+The Teaching Council's document relating to the post-qualification professional practice procedures & criteria for 2019/20 is available on the Teaching Council's website under Publications.

 Have you Questions?

-Should you wish to contact Limerick Education Centre with any queries on completing your post-qualification professional practice through the traditional process with the Inspectorate, you can contact Jenny Delaney on 061 585060 ext 4 or email at email@example.com.
+Should you wish to contact Limerick Education Centre with any queries on completing your post-qualification professional practice through the traditional process with the Inspectorate, you can contact Jenny Delaney on email at email@example.com or 061 585060 ext 4.

 Probation for teachers in Non-Droichead Primary schools

-To have his or her professional competence evaluated to satisfy the Council’s probation requirements, a teacher must make an application for inspection using the Form OP1.
+To have his or her professional competence evaluated to satisfy the Council’s post-qualification professional practice requirements through the traditional process, a teacher must make an application for inspection using the Form OP1.

-Applications must be made electronically and as soon as a teacher commences service in a post that is eligible for probation and that will last for a period of at least 50 consecutive school days.
-The date on which LEC received a completed Form OP1 or the first date of employment, whichever is the later, will be used when determining the 50/100-day period.
+Applications for inspection must be made electronically and as soon as a teacher commences service in a post that will last for a period of at least 50 consecutive school days.
+Where a teacher commences eligible employment a maximum of five working days will be allowed to submit a completed application.
+The date on which LEC receives a completed Form OP1 or the first date of employment, whichever is the later, will be used when determining the 50/100-day period.
 Every effort is made to ensure that all eligible teachers who make an application for inspection will be inspected in that school year.
 Teachers must be available for inspection on any day of the 50/100 day period.
+Notification of pre-planned absences should be forwarded well in advance to the relevant inspector.
+Where an unforeseen absence occurs, the Principal or Deputy Principal should inform the inspector immediately.

 The criteria used in the inspection of the work of teachers for probationary and registration purposes in primary schools is outlined here.